Azukiov/PurpleBot/README.md

 # PurpleBot

-PurpleBot is a Discord bot written in Python using the [discord.js](https://discord.js.org) library.
+PurpleBot is a Discord bot written in Javascript using the [discord.js](https://discord.js.org) library.

 ## Installation and usage